colder-is-better/qboxes/README.md

 # Happy qboxes
 This is a very simple BASH script for managing QEMU/KVM VMs.
 Currently, `qboxes` can:

-* define one or more new VMs (with no OSes)
+* define one or more new VMs (with no guest OSes)
 * clone a template VM into one or more new VMs
-* bring inactive VMs up or shutdown/restart active VMs
+* bring inactive VMs up or reboot/shutdown/unplug active VMs
 * attach new storage volumes to VMs
 * remove any trace of inactive VMs
 * create new libvirt networks or new storage volumes